top of page

 (read our BOTA Statement here)

-1. Trainee suggests collaborative research project idea
+1. Trainee suggests collaborative research project idea by emailing academic@bota.org.uk

 2. Trainee will be requested to make a project toolkit, similar to previous projects here